futurethang/Train-Scheduler/README.md

 #Project Notes:

 * order by child and try to order by minutes until arrival
-* change arrival time to minutes until, not next clock time
 * more interesting styles
 * look into the advanced objectives
 ------------------------------------

 #Bug Notes As of 9/25
-* Modal does not close when the submit button pressed.
-Add to click event.
-Need to check the Bootstrap documentation or help to figure out.

 * have not started on any further goals, move on to the next class assignment that pertains
-* required fields not working
-* form in general needs a good look